mkawalec/monad-blog/posts/2018-06-24-swieradow.md

+---
-# Świeradów Zdrój / Singletrek pod Smrkiem
+title: Trail review, Świeradów Zdrój / Singletrek pod Smrkiem
+author: Michał Kawalec
+uuid: smrkreview
+---

 This was my first bikepark visit and I must say it was pretty amazing.
 Flowy trails, very well structured and good selection of difficulties for an intermediate-beginner I am.